JackRyan1989/notetaker/README.md

 # Notetaker

 This thing has been through some iterations.
 Initially it was a small app inspired very loosely by Obisdian and other note-taking applications.
 It is not an Obisdian clone or even close to the level of functionality that Obsidian offers.

 I built it originally as a Vanilla JS PWA.
 It worked, but with some weird bugs and issues with state management.

 I then tried to rebuild with Svelte, but lost interest.

 Now, in 2024 I'm using this app as an opportunity to learn the CMS Design System & relearn React.
 Note the abuse of the context API.

-## To do:
-- Integrate with IndexedDB to store notes in the browser
-- Make into a PWA